Mackey International

 Mackey International (MI) was a US airline, initially flying under commuter regulations until it was certificated in 1978 as an international scheduled airline by the Civil Aeronautics Board (CAB), the now-defunct Federal agency that, until 1979, tightly regulated almost all commercial US air transportation.
-MI's founder was Joseph C. Mackey, who earlier founded Mackey Airlines, which flew similar routes until sold to Eastern Air Lines in 1967.
+MI's founder was aviation pioneer Joseph C. Mackey, who earlier founded Mackey Airlines, a small certificated international carrier which flew similar routes until sold to Eastern Air Lines in 1967.
 Through 1978, MI flew between Florida, the Bahamas, Turks and Caicos and Haiti under a number of names, including Mackey International Air Taxi, Mackey International Air Commuter and Mackey International Airlines.
 However, the legal name remained Mackey International.
 MI grew during the early 1970s but never achieved profitability.
 In 1977, its offices were destroyed by a terrorist bomb.

 In December 1978, MI filed for bankruptcy.
 Control passed to a third party, which substantially mismanaged the carrier.
 In 1980, MI briefly flew jets from Florida to Las Vegas.
 The carrier stopped operations in October 1981 and stopped defending a CAB fitness investigation, which resulted in a January 1982 revocation of its certificate.